Big Four (Mexico)

-In Mexican football, the Big Four (Spanish: Los cuatro grandes) is a group of four clubs: Club América, Guadalajara (commonly known as Chivas), Cruz Azul and Pumas UNAM.
-They are considered by the local press to be the most popular and successful sides in Mexico football.
+In Mexican football, the Big Four (Spanish: Los Cuatro Grandes) refers to a group of four clubs, América, Guadalajara, Cruz Azul and Pumas UNAM, which are considered by the local press to be the most popular and successful sides in the country.

 Clubs

-Mexico City is home to three members of the Liga MX Cuatro Grandes.
-Club América, Cruz Azul and Pumas UNAM have gloried pasts, with 28 Liga MX titles among them.
-Guadalajara (Chivas) located in Zapopan brings the total count of Liga MX titles between them to 40.
+Mexico City is home to three members of the "Big Four"; América (16), Cruz Azul (9), and Pumas UNAM (7) have 32 Liga MX titles among them.
+Guadalajara (located in Zapopan), with 12 titles brings the total count of Liga MX titles amongst them to 44.

 Rivalries

 El Súper Clásico

 Chivas has developed two important rivalries over the years.
-Perhaps its most intense rivalry is with Mexico City-based Club América.
+Perhaps its most intense rivalry is with Mexico City-based América.
 Their meetings, which have become known as El Súper Clásico (Spanish for "The Super Classic"), are played at least twice a year and signal a national derby.
 Both were the most successful and most popular teams in Mexico.
-The first confrontation between them ended with a victory for Guadalajara with a score of 3–0.The rivalry began to flourish after the second match when Club América defeated Guadalajara with a score of 7–2.
+The first confrontation between them ended with a victory for Guadalajara with a score of 3–0.The rivalry began to flourish after the second match when América defeated Guadalajara with a score of 7–2.
 Although the huge defeat sparked embarrassment within Chivas, it was almost two decades before the rivalry became The Clásico.
 One of the very reasons why these two teams are archrivals is because in 1983 and 1986 they brawled with each other, raising excitement among the fans.
 Thus, every time they play it is considered a match that everyone will remember.
 To this day, El Clásico de Clásicos continues to raise huge excitement in the whole country as well as in other parts of the world where there are fans of either team.
 The intensity of the game is lived so passionately that every time these two teams play a game, regardless of what position they are in on the charts or what level they show throughout the league, it is always considered the most important game of the season.
-El Súper Clásico was ranked 67th on FourFourTwo's 50 biggest derbies list behind the clásico between Tigres UANL and Rayados currently the best teams in Mexico.
+El Súper Clásico was listed on FourFourTwo's 50 biggest derbies list.